-- 5. The supervisory authority has not identified serious concerns arising from the system of governance of the undertaking in the last three financial years. - 19.
+- 5. The supervisory authority has not identified unresolved material concerns arising from the system of governance of the undertaking. - 18.
 The annual variable remuneration of the staff member shall not exceed EUR 50,000 and represents less than 1/3 of that staff member's total annual remuneration.